 Here are a few tips for taking the next step.

 If you need to lose a few pounds to reach a healthy weight, don't think you have to try a radical fad diet.

 The best way to lose weight is to eat better and move more.
 Eating smaller portions of healthier food will make you feel better.
 And along with exercise or even light activity, eating better can help you lose extra pounds if you have them.

 Look back at the tips for healthy eating and staying active.
 Make these changes into a habit, and you'll be on your way to a healthy weight.

-Quitting smoking can help you raise your HDL.
-It's one of the best things you can do for your health.
+Quitting smoking is one of the best things you can do for your health.
 But it isn't easy.
 Here are a few tips for when you're ready to quit:

 Other Works Consulted

 Eckel RH, et al. (2013).
 2013 AHA/ACC guideline on lifestyle management to reduce cardiovascular risk: A report of the American College of Cardiology/American Heart Association Task Force on Practice Guidelines.
 Circulation. http://circ.ahajournals.org/content/early/2013/11/11/01.cir.0000437740.48606.d1.citation.
 Accessed December 5, 2013.